Covid-19 Delta outbreak: Today's cases as experts call for tightened MIQ restrictions - NZ Herald

-Managed isolation restrictions need to be tightened to keep Omicron out of the community for as long as possible, experts say.
+Today's update comes as experts call for tightened managed isolation restrictions to keep Omicron out of the community for as long as possible.

 There are currently eight cases of the Covid-19 variant in New Zealand, all in managed isolation.